What is whey protein?

-Whey protein is one of two proteins found in milk (the other is casein protein).
-It contains all nine essential amino acids, which are the amino acids the body can’t make by itself but needs for tissue repair, synthesis and other functions.
-This makes it a complete protein source.
-Whey protein is commonly consumed by athletes and gym-goers, although it can be used by anyone looking to up their protein intake in a quick, easy and tasty way.
+Whey is one of two proteins found in milk.
+It contains all nine essential amino acids, which are the ones the body can’t make by itself.
+This makes whey a complete protein.
+Athletes and gym-goers commonly consume it, although it can be used by anyone looking to up their protein intake in a quick, easy and tasty way.

-There are three main types of whey protein: whey protein concentrate, whey protein isolate and hydrolysed whey protein.
+There are three main types of whey protein: concentrate, isolate and hydrolysate.

 Concentrate typically contains around 70-80% protein and tends to have the best flavour due to the presence of lactose and fat.

-Isolate is filtered to remove most of the carbohydrates and fat and usually contains around 90% protein.
+Isolate is processed to remove all the lactose and fat and usually contains around 90% protein.

 Hydrolysate is considered ‘pre-digested’ as it’s gone through partial hydrolysis (a process that allows the body to absorb protein).
-So, it’s usually easier to digest than other forms of whey protein.
+So, it’s usually easier to digest than other forms of whey.